 Except for Istanbul, I’ve never seen so many tankers in a harbor!
 At all times, there are 30 or more waiting to enter Durban’s bustling shipyards.

 So far, the beaches are my favorite Durban experience.
 For me, nothing in South Africa compares to Cape Town’s magnificent Table Mountain.
-Haven’t explored Durban’s arts world except for a Philharmonic concert at City Hall and a few museums and galleries.
+Haven’t explored Durban’s performing arts world except for a Philharmonic concert at City Hall and a few museums and art galleries.

 Animals and nature are a big part of South Africa.
 I want to visit more game reserves in the area, many are only a few hours away.

 I’m learning Durban’s suburbs and districts.
 Planned to hike in a nearby nature reserve on Sunday and arrived to find zero cars in the parking area.
 Burman Bush is part of Durban’s municipal Open Space System.
 It’s a 180-acre coastal forest reserve in Morningside neighborhood.
 As I reached for my day pack, noticed a homeless encampment in the bushes and several threatening-looking people.
 Decided to change plans.

 Verulam Churches, Hindu Temples, and Mosques

 One Verulam street is named after George Sewpersadh, an Indian political activist.
 I saw an old neglected but interesting Methodist church near the courthouse.
 It’s said to be one of the oldest churches in KwaZulu Natal.
 There are plans in the works to restore it as a historical monument.

 “The Muslim community played a major role in the history of Verulam.
 Sunni Mosque is in central Verulam on Wick Street.
 The palm trees planted in front of the mosque are over 80 years old.”

 Verulam is also home to Sri Gopalall Hindu Temple which opened in 1913 by Mahatma Gandhi.
 Gandhi spent his formative years in South Africa.
 Nearby Gayathri Peedam is the only Hindu temple in Africa that houses two full figure Gayathri Murthis.

 I’m sorting through my luggage to leave behind excess and take only essentials to the Seychelles.
 I’ll be arriving on Mahé Island December 1 to thunderstorms and temperatures in the mid-80s!